jorgvm/knucklebones/README.md

 See readme files in /app folders.

-# Firebase

-To play the game on your (local) environment, you need your own Firebase database.

-- Create an account on Firebase [firebase.google.com](https://firebase.google.com/)
-- Duplicate .env.example to .env
-- Create a new project and app, place the received tokens in the .env file
-- Create a "Firestore Database" in development mode.
-- Create a collection, put the id in FIREBASE_COLLECTION_ID
-- Now fire up the game.
-The game will create the data structure on Firebase

 # Game rules

 - The game consists of two 3x3 boards, each belonging to their respective player.